1959 Bedford SB3

 About This Bedford SB3

 Driver Classics' Bedford SB3 was new to Willis in Vermont, eventually passing to Craig Coop of Nuline Bus Service before being acquired by Driver Bus Lines in 1994.
-It has been meticulously restored to represent No. 5 HHS-805, a Bedford SB3 wrap-around originally operated by Driver Brothers.
+It has been meticulously restored to represent No. 5 HHS-805, a Bedford SB3 'wrap around' originally operated by Driver Brothers.

 This Bedford SB3 is powered by a Bedford 300ci, 6 cylinder petrol engine with a 5 speed Turner constant mesh transmission.
 The model designation SB3 stands for – S – model series, B - bus, 3 - petrol engine.